helcl42/WormHoles/README.md

 # WormHoles
-WormHoles is a multiplatform header-only library implementing an threadsafe Event Bus including features like broadcasting arbitrary events while event handlers have ability to register/unregister from receiving messages(events).
+WormHoles is a multiplatform header-only library implementing an threadsafe Event Bus.
+It includes features like broadcasting arbitrary events and ability to register an instance to receive specific types of events

 ## Build